 In order to deposit coins, TD Bank customers will have to use coin wrappers.
 These wrappers are available for free by visiting a TD Bank branch.

 Although TD Bank doesn't offer coin-counting machines, other banks may provide them.

-Coinstar, a third-party company, has these machines at supermarkets but their fee can be quite substantial.
-Luckily, Coinstar also allows you to exchange your coins for gift cards and charitable donations, which don’t charge any fee.
+Luckily, you can avoid the fee because Coinstar also allows you to exchange your coins for gift cards and charitable donations without any fee.